Versatility & durability. A man cave should accommodate a range of activities and feature durable, stain-resistant, easy-to-clean surfaces.

 The best type of insulation to use in the basement is rigid foam.
 Unlike fiberglass batt insulation, rigid foam won't absorb moisture, settle, attract mold or lose its insulating value.
 Rigid foam insulation has the ability to stop air leaks and provide exceptional R-value and moisture resistance.

 Is there any chance that your man cave might need to serve as a bedroom?
 If the answer is yes, then it's wise to have a small basement window enlarged so that an "egress-compliant" window and exterior window well can be installed.
 A full-service basement finishing contractor can fill you in on the details.
 Installing a larger basement window not only fulfills code requirements for a basement bedroom, it also brings much more natural light into the space.

 It's important to use inorganic materials that won't support mold.
 You should also keep in mind that you want your floor and wall surfaces to be as indestructible and low maintenance as possible.

 Low-profile, high-strength plastic floor tiles make the perfect material for basement flooring.
-Though they look surprisingly like ceramic tile, oak parquet or solid wood flooring, these tiles won't ever warp, cup, or crack.
+Though they look surprisingly like ceramic tile or solid wood flooring, these tiles won't ever warp, cup, or crack.
 They never require refinishing, and they clean up quickly whether you're mopping or vacuuming.

 Wall panels covered with textured vinyl rather than paper offer similar advantages.
 Both of these products are carried by Total Basement Finishing dealers.